Healthy Recipes Blog

 This creamy keto peanut butter fudge is delicious and easy to make.
 It's made with six simple ingredients and contains no powdered sugar or condensed milk.

-If you love peanut butter and creamy treats, you will love this fudge (and you should also try these keto fat bombs).
+If you love peanut butter and creamy treats, you will love this fudge (and you should also try these keto peanut butter bars!).
 Creamy, fudgy, and irresistible, it's just as good as the real thing, and perhaps even better, because with no powdered sugar, its texture is creamier.
 My only complaint?
 It's nearly impossible not to overindulge.
-It's just so good.
+It's almost too good!

 Ingredients